 Best CPU Coolers For You

-If you’re not sure if you want to go with air cooling (a hefty metal heatsink and fans) or opt for a liquid-cooled AIO (a pump attached to a radiator and fans), there are a few things to consider.
-Big air coolers tend to take up more internal space in your PC case, particularly when it comes to vertical clearance off your best motherboard, which can limit your case options.
-Air coolers can also be louder and less efficient at moving heat away from your CPU and out of the chassis, though these days that’s not always true.
-If you can go the extreme route, there are fanless options like Noctua's Colossal NH-P1 as well for the ultimate silent cooling option.
+If you’re not sure if you want to go the air cooling route (a big metal heatsink with fans) or opt for a liquid-cooled AIO (a pump attached to a radiator and fans), there are a few things to consider.
+Large air coolers tend to take up more internal space in your PC case, or at the very least they need more vertical clearance off your best motherboard, which can limit your case options.
+Air coolers can also be louder and less efficient than liquid coolers at moving heat away from your CPU and out of the chassis.
+These days, though, that’s not always true.
+If you can go the extreme route, there are fanless air cooling options like Noctua's Colossal NH-P1 as well for the ultimate silent cooling option.

 Quick Shopping Tips